2019-2020 Grants Awarded*

 ($150 approved)

 The Andy Sheehy Award for Citizenship is awarded at the end of each year to six students.
-The award impacts and promotes the students’ work ethic and desire to reach their academic potential, achieving high marks and becoming a role model to their peers.
-Each of these students receives a $25 Barnes & Noble gift certificate along with their award.
+The award impacts and promotes the students’ work ethic and desire to reach their academic potential, achieve high marks, and become role models to their peers.
+Each student receives a $25 Barnes & Noble gift certificate and their award.

 Words of Wisdom